JoshMJohnson/Portfolio-Josh-Johnson/README.md

 # Simple-Coding-Examples
-Holds basic coding examples across multiple coding languages along with some test cases.
+Holds coding examples which demonstrate basic concepts across multiple coding languages.

 Contains code in multiple languages that perform simple tasks.

-These simple tasks include basic concepts related to files, arrays, and other simple ideas across multiple different coding languages.
+These simple tasks include concepts related to files, arrays, and other simple ideas across multiple different coding languages.

 Test files are also included within this repo.